 In 1995, Lori Fisher traded the Great Lakes of Minnesota for the North Carolina coast, where she bought Quarter Moon Books in Topsail Beach.
 Whether visitors are in need of a birthday or anniversary gift, or are seeking a new read for those long summer days on the beach, they’re bound to find something to pique their interest at this bookstore situated “under the moon and by the sea, the happiest place to be.”
 The store offers a wide selection of clothing, gifts, and stationery, as well as an in-store and online collection of hundreds of books, from memoir to humor to travel.
 While you’re in, stop by the coffee and wine bar, where piña coladas and the white chocolate-espresso drink known as the “Iced White Whale” will keep you hydrated for swimming, sunbathing, and reading.

-Beneath a green-and-white striped awning on North Trade Street in downtown Tryon is The Book Shelf, which sells everything from national bestsellers to literary classics.
-Nestled at the eastern edge of the Blue Ridge Mountains, the shop claims the “best view from any bookstore in the Carolinas,” making its reading nook the ideal place to settle in with some coffee and a new or old book.
-A commitment from the owners, Penny Padgett and Bobby Silvers, to celebrate and support small independent bookstores make The Book Shelf an invaluable part of Tryon’s community.
+The Book Shelf has been a fixture in Tryon since 1952, and sells everything from national bestsellers to literary classics.
+Nestled at the eastern edge of the Blue Ridge Mountains, it’s the ideal place to settle in with some coffee and a new or old book.

 From the bright yellow café tables along the outside of the long brick building to the vases of sunflowers placed between book displays, Bookmarks is one of Winston-Salem’s cheeriest and most inspiring spots.
 This creative aesthetic goes hand-in-hand with the nonprofit organization’s mission: encouraging a love of reading and writing in the community.
 In addition to the bookstore and gathering space, Bookmarks puts on the Carolinas’ largest annual book festival, and has hosted Pulitzer Prize winners and a national poet laureate for author events.
 They also founded the Authors in Schools program, connecting writers with thousands of students each year.